aadonkeyz/Blog/source/_posts/Building-Abstractions-with-Data.md

 (b c)
 ```

 One additional primitive used in manipulating symbols is `eq?`, which takes two symbols as arguments and tests whether they are the same.
-Here is a example:
+Using `eq?` we can implement a useful procedure called `memq`.
+This takes two arguments, a symbol and a list.
+If the symbol is not contained in the list, then `memq` returns false.
+Otherwise, it returns the sublist of the list beginning with the first occurrence of the symbol:

 ```lisp
 (define (memq item x)